ChestsPlusPlus/ChestsPlusPlus/README.md

   - /chestlink help "List of commands and their uses!"
   - /chestlink list "Lists all ChestLinks that you own!"
   - /chestlink member [add/remove <group> <player>] or [list <group>] "Add, remove or list members of a group"
+  - /chestlink member [add-to-all/remove-from-all] "Add/Remove a player to all of your ChestLinks"
   - /chestlink setpublic <group> <true/false> "Set a ChestLink to be accessible by anyone."
   - /chestlink rename <group> <new-name> "Rename a ChestLink."
   - /chestlink sort <group> <sort-method> "Set the sorting option for the given ChestLink."

+  - /autocraft add <Group> "Create/add a Crafting Table to an AutoCraft group"
+  - /autocraft remove <Group>  "Delete an AutoCraft group and drop all the Crafting Tables!"
+  - /autocraft open <Group>  "Open the workbench of an AutoCraft group"
+  - /autocraft help "List of commands and their uses!"
+  - /autocraft list "Lists all AutoCraft groups that you own!"
+  - /autocraft member [add/remove <group> <player>] or [list <group>] "Add, remove or list members of a group"
+  - /autocraft member [add-to-all/remove-from-all] "Add/Remove a player to all of your AutoCraft groups"
+  - /autocraft setpublic <group> <true/false> "Set an AutoCraft group to be accessible by anyone."
+  - /autocraft rename <group> <new-name> ""Rename an AutoCraft group."

 ## Spotlights: